USGS-R/inlmisc/README.md

-The [R](https://www.r-project.org/) package **inlmisc** is a collection of functions for creating high-level graphics, performing raster-based analysis, processing [MODFLOW](https://water.usgs.gov/ogw/modflow/)-based models, subset selection using a genetic algorithm, creating interactive web maps, etc.
+The [R](https://www.r-project.org/) package **inlmisc** is a collection of functions for creating high-level graphics, performing raster-based analysis, processing [MODFLOW](https://water.usgs.gov/ogw/modflow/)-based models, selecting subsets using a genetic algorithm, creating interactive web maps, etc.
 Used to support packages and scripts written by researchers at the United States Geological Survey (USGS) Idaho National Laboratory (INL) [Project Office](https://www.usgs.gov/centers/id-water/science/idaho-national-laboratory-project-office "USGS INL Project Office").
 Additional information about the package functions can be found within the